 Creating quality jobs: full-time, with benefits, paying $15 per hour or more.

 Growing the commercial tax base (100% residential projects are generally not considered).

 Achieving a net positive return on investment for the City and taxpayers.

 1. Review the eligibility criteria and verify your project is eligible to apply.
-Complete and submit this application the first week of every month to ensure ample time for staff to review.
-Meet with economic development staff to answer questions and provide any additional data needed.
+Complete and submit this intake form the first week of the month to ensure ample time for staff to review.
+Meet with economic development staff to answer questions and provide any additional data as needed.

 2. Review the project with City Attorney for legal opinion.

 3. Staff will work with projects that meet eligibility criteria.
 Staff will provide feedback on projects that do not meet eligibility criteria.

 4. An objective third-party (currently UTRGV under a technical assistance contract) will complete a fiscal impact analysis of the proposed project.

 5. Staff will work with projects to develop an incentive agreement.

 6. Present the proposed project at an EDC board meeting.
 EDC board meetings are held the last Tuesday of every month.
 The agenda packet will include the incentive application, agreement, and fiscal impact analysis.